German University of Technology in Oman: History

 The history of the German University of Technology (GUtech) can be traced back to 2003.

 RWTH Aachen University in Germany was approached with the intention of bringing German education to Oman.
 After a few years of discussion and negotiation, the founders were ready to begin a plan of action for establishing a university.
 In August 2006, Oman Educational Services L.L.C.
 (OES), a limited liability company under the laws of the Sultanate of Oman, was incorporated to establish a university on a formal footing.
 OES is the legal entity responsible for initiating education-related projects.

 A Collaborative Agreement between RWTH Aachen University and OES was signed in December 2006, paving the way for the establishment of a private university in the Sultanate of Oman.
 This cemented the groundwork for everything the founder envisioned: a high-quality university of technology in of Oman.
 Specifically, the agreement laid the framework for collaboration between OES and RWTH Aachen University in terms of academic curricula, quality assurance and expertise, and setting up a technological university.
 All GUtech programmes have been developed in cooperation of GUtech with RWTH Aachen University in Germany.

 In March 2007, The Ministry of Higher Education of the Sultanate of Oman issued a Ministerial Decision No. 9/2007 for the establishment of the Oman German University of Technology (OGTech).
 This was followed by the development of four Bachelor of Science programmes of study, namely: Sustainable Tourism and Regional Development, Urban Planning and Architectural Design, Applied Geosciences, Applied Information Technology.

 In September 2007, the university opened its doors to students in rented premises in Athaibah.
 Initially, sixty (60) Omani male and female students joined the Foundation Year Programme (FYP).
 A preparatory study programme that acts as a bridge between high school and university education.
 In 2008, the name of the university was changed to the German University of Technology in Oman (GUtech).

 Shortly thereafter, in July 2009, GUtech received international accreditation by ACQUIN, a German-based accreditation agency, for its Bachelor of Science programs.
 With a continuously growing reputation, the university added new Bachelor of Engineering programmes, namely: Process Engineering and Mechanical Engineering.

-With the same expansionary spirit, the university opened a second campus in October 2010.
-Given its location beside Muscat International Airport, the campus was known as the Airport Campus where all bachelor's degree programmes were taught.
+The university opened a second campus beside Muscat International Airport in October 2010.
 In 2011, the Bachelor of Engineering in Environmental Engineering was introduced, along with the first Master programme, in Petroleum Geoscience.

 An architecture office was commissioned to design a building for the university that would reflect Oman heritage and German precision.
 In 2011, construction work began to establish a campus in the Halban area.

 In September 2012, GUtech moved into its permanent campus in Halban.
 The campus, which has a total area of 500,000 m2, was the first-ever Green campus in Oman.
 The building earned the 2013 award of the best commercial building of the year in Oman and in the Middle East.